Getting to Brussels

 Airline companies that offer direct flights from Canada:

-There are currently no direct flights from Australia to Brussels since the distance calls for at least one stop to refuel, although it is thought that the first direct flights between Australia and Europe could be a reality in 2017.
-Nevertheless, the main cities that offer flights to Brussels in Australia are Brisbane, Perth, Melbourne and Sydney.
+There are currently no direct flights from Australia to Brussels since the distance calls for at least one stop to refuel, although it's thought that the first direct flights between Australia and Europe could be a reality in 2017.
+Nevertheless, the main cities that offer flights to Brussels in Australia are Brisbane, Perth, Melbourne, and Sydney.

 Airline companies that offer connecting flights to Brussels: